OUR VISION STATEMENT

 TIN provides the manufacturing community with a strong voice at City Hall and Queen’s Park by participating in the formulation of policies that affect industrial operations.

-In working to help make our City more competitive for manufacturing within Canada and internationally, TIN has been very engaged in recent activities such as: maintaining and protecting industrial land, noise regulations, ensuring reliable and cost-effective municipal utility costs and services, competitive property taxes, the efficient transportation of goods in and out of the City, and maintaining an operational Port.
+In working to help make our City more competitive for manufacturing within Canada and internationally, TIN has been very engaged in recent activities such as: maintaining and protecting industrial land, noise regulations, ensuring reliable and cost-effective municipal utility costs and services, competitive property taxes, the efficient transportation of goods in and out of the City, and growing the operational capacity of the Port.

 DID YOU KNOW?